Platelet Rich Plasma

 Convenience of this procedure: Score: ++++

 This is all done in one simple 30 minute or less office visit.
 The blood is drawn and processed within 15 minutes and injected into the affected area.
 You can resume your normal activities the day of the injections within reason.
-Nobody is needed to drive you home or stay with you during this treatment.
+It is not necessary to have someone drive you home or stay during this treatment.

 Pain Associated with this Procedure: Score : ++++

-Sometimes you can experience some pain with the drawing of the blood but not usually more than another other blood draw.
-The injection into the joint is not any more painful than other injections and if pain occurs, it is normally for just a few minutes.
+You may experience some pain with the drawing of the blood but not usually more than any other blood draw.
+The injection into the joint is not any more painful than other types of joint injections and if pain occurs, it is normally for just a few minutes.

 No insurance plans currently cover these injections.
 Please contact us for current pricing.
 These expenses may be reimbursable through qualified Health Spending Accounts (HSA), Flexible Spending Account (FSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
 Please contact your plan administrator for details.